WITH ICYE UK

 We send volunteers throughout Africa, Asia, Europe and Latin America.
 See this link to find out which countries are in our Federation.

-Placements start in August/September and January/February every year.
+Placements start in August/September and January/February every year but it’s best to start your application several months before your desired departure date to make sure you have plenty of time to obtain a visa and make the necessary arrangements.
 Volunteers from all across the Federation arrive together to receive training and language lessons provided by the ICYE host country, before starting their individual projects.

 What project can I volunteer at?

 Our Immersive Long-Term Programme gives volunteers the opportunity to support locally-run projects that matter.
 Projects are varied and a full database with over 800 projects can be viewed at www.icye.org Examples include: